kolchfa-aws/test-repo/test-spell.md

 - [See the FAQ](https://opensearch.org/faq)
 - [See the FAQ bad](https://opensearch.org/faqs)

 I like dogs, cats and rabbits.
 To install OpenSearch, do this, this, and this, etc. The fail over runs in case of errors.
 To login to OpenSearch, do this.
 Once you rollover your index, you'll do this.
-For more information on this, see this.
+For information on this, see the image below.
 Click the button to see this.

 ## Why use OpenSearch?